jsta/gssurgo/README.md

 `gSSURGO` contains multiple text format datasets referenced to a single raster grid.
 The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS (using the fileGDB driver).

 This repo enables subsequent open source workflows by extracting the grid and aggregating it along with the remaining data into a geopackage.
+Specific queries of `gSSURGO` data need to be constructed in `SQL` and subsequently called against a given geopackage using the `query_gpkg.py` script.

 ## Prereqs